-We assess goodwill and non-amortized intangible assets for impairment in accordance with ASC subtopic 350-20, or ASC 350-20, Intangibles - Goodwill and Other: Goodwill (Pre-Codification: SFAS No. 142, Goodwill and Other Intangible Assets), which requires that goodwill and non-amortized intangible assets be tested for impairment at the "reporting unit level" at least annually and more frequently upon the occurrence of certain events, as defined by ASC 350-20.
-Intangible assets with an indefinite useful life are not amortized.
+We assess goodwill and non-amortized intangible assets for impairment in accordance with ASC subtopic 350-20, or ASC 350-20, Intangibles - Goodwill and Other: Goodwill, which requires that goodwill and non-amortized intangible assets be tested for impairment at the "reporting unit level" at least annually and more frequently upon the occurrence of certain events, as defined by ASC 350-20.
+Intagible assets with an indefinite useful life are not amortized.
 In accordance with this policy, one of the domain name assets, which was acquired in July 2006, and the "Baidu" trademark are not subject to amortization, as the remaining useful life is indefinite.
 Based on our business activities and operational management perspective, we have determined that there is only one reporting unit.
-Goodwill and non-amortized intangible assets were tested for impairment in the annual impairment tests on December 31 in each of the years 2007, 2008, and 2009 using the two-step process required by ASC 350-20.
+Goodwill and non-amortized intangible assets were tested for impairment in the annual impairment tests on December 31 in each of the years 2008, 2009 and 2010 using the two-step process required by ASC 350-20.
 First, we reviewed the carrying amount of the reporting unit compared to the "fair value" of the reporting unit based on quoted market prices of our ordinary shares.
-If such comparison reflected potential impairment, we would then prepare the discounted cash flow analyses are based on cash flow assumptions that are consistent with the plans and estimates being used to manage the business.
+If such comparison reflected potential impairment, we would then prepare the discounted cash flow analyses.
+Such analyses are based on cash flow assumptions that are consistent with the plans and estimates being used to manage the business.
 Cash flow assumptions include estimating future cash flows, determining appropriate discount rates and making other assumptions.
-Changes in these estimates and assumptions could materially affect the determination of fair value for the reporting unit.
-An excess of the carrying value of the goodwill over the fair value of the goodwill would indicate that the goodwill may be impaired.
-Finally, if we determined that goodwill may be impaired, the "implied fair value" of the goodwill, as defined by ASC 350-20, would be compared to its carrying amount to determine the impairment
+Changes in these estimates and assumptions could materially affect the determined that goodwill may be impaired, the "implicit fair value" of the goodwill over the fair value of the goodwill would indicate that the goodwill may be impaired.
+Finally, if we determined that goodwill may be impairent of goodwill in any of the years presented.